tylermcgraw/Nand2Tetris/Project 2/README.md

-Built a simple ALU using the logic gates created in Project 1 and circuits built previously in Project 2.
+Built a half adder, full adder, increment, and a simple ALU using the logic gates created in Project 1